WCSCourses/AMR-Asia-23/Lectures/ComputationalPractical1.md

 manager@AMR23:~/learning_unix$ less opening_lines.txt
 ```

 On its own, `echo` isn’t a very exciting Unix command.
 It just echoes text back to the screen.
 But we can redirect that text into an output file by using the > symbol.
 This allows for something called file redirection.
-Careful when using file redirection (>), it will overwrite any existing file of the same name
+Careful when using file redirection (>), it will overwrite any existing file of the same name.

 When you are using less, you can bring up a page of help commands by pressing h, scroll forward a page by pressing space, or go forward or backwards one line at a time by pressing j or k.
 To exit less, press q (for quit).
 The less program also does many other useful things (including text searching).
 Let’s add another line to the file:
 ```